oracle-livelabs/database/23cfree/duality-views/duality-views.md

     ```
     ![adding the movie](images/little.png " ")

 2. In this step, we will perform the opposite operation.
 First, we will look at the duality view, then insert a record into the base table, and finally check the duality view for the updated record.
-Run the following code:
+Copy the sql below and click **Run Script**
     ```
     <copy>
     SELECT json_serialize(data PRETTY)